Welcome to today's edition of the Rush 24-7 podcast.

 Major.

-And that is if all this is purposeful.
+Unless there's only one way it's not a flop, and that is if all this is purposeful.

-If you assume office believing this country's greatness is illegitimate, that we have become so powerful and rich by mistreating other people around the world, by stealing what is theirs, their resources, such as their oil or their trees or their natural gas, or whatever.
+If you assume office believing this country's greatness is illegitimate, that we have become so powerful and rich by mistreating other people around the world, by stealing what is theirs, their resources, such as their oil or their trees or their natural gas or whatever.

-If you believe that we have been nothing more than an imperialist, power-hungry, egocentric nation, who's done nothing but impose our will on people against everybody else's will.
+If you believe that we have imposed our way of life on people around the world who didn't want our way of life, which is freedom, if you believe that we have been nothing more than an imperialist, power-hungry, egocentric nation has done nothing but impose our will on people against everybody else's will.

-Well, you're witnessing what would happen if we elect somebody with those views to be president.
+And you think it's about time this nation paid a price for that, well, you're witnessing what would happen if we elect somebody with those views to be president.

 It's exactly what's happened.